Haemophilus influenzae: Vaccination

 Effective vaccines for Haemophilus influenzae serotype b have been available since the early 1990s, and are recommended for children under age 5 and asplenic patients.
 The World Health Organization recommends a pentavalent vaccine, combining vaccines against diphtheria, tetanus, pertussis, hepatitis B and Hib.
 There is not yet sufficient evidence on how effective this pentavalent vaccine is in relation to the individual vaccines.

 Hib vaccines cost about seven times the total cost of vaccines against measles, polio, tuberculosis, diphtheria, tetanus, and pertussis.
 Consequently, whereas 92% of the populations of developed countries, 94% for European countries, were vaccinated against Hib as of 2023, vaccination coverage was 77% globally, and only 33% for people living in the western pacific region.

 The Hib vaccines do not provide cross-protection to any other H. influenzae serotypes like Hia, Hic, Hid, Hie or Hif.

 An oral vaccination has been developed for non-typeable H. influenzae (NTHi) for patients with chronic bronchitis, but it has not shown to be effective in reducing the number and severity of COPD exacerbations.
 However, there is no effective vaccine for the other types of capsulated H. influenzae or NTHi.

 Vaccines that target unencapsulated H. influenzae serotypes are in development.

+By 2026, following the decline of vaccinations in the United States, Hib was confirmed to be making a comeback in the country.